Prephenic acid

 Prephenic acid, commonly also known by its anionic form prephenate, is an intermediate in the biosynthesis of the aromatic amino acids phenylalanine and tyrosine, as well as of a large number of secondary metabolites of the shikimate pathway.

 Occurrence and biological significance

 Prephenic acid occurs naturally as an intermediate in the biosynthesis of phenylalanine and tyrosine via the shikimic acid pathway.
+It is formed from chorismic acid by chorismate mutase:

+The biosynthesis involves a [3,3]-sigmatropic Claisen rearrangement of chorismic acid.

-It is formed from chorismic acid by chorismate mutase.
-It can be dehydrated by prephenate dehydratase to phenylpyruvic acid, which is a precursor of phenylalanine.
-Alternatively, it can be dehydrated by prephenate dehydrogenase to 4-hydroxyphenylpyruvic acid, which is a precursor of tyrosine.
+Prephenic acid can be dehydrated by prephenate dehydratase to phenylpyruvic acid, which is a precursor of phenylalanine.

-It is biosynthesized by a [3,3]-sigmatropic Claisen rearrangement of chorismate.
+Alternatively, it can be decarboxylated and oxidised by prephenate dehydrogenase to give 4-hydroxyphenylpyruvic acid, which is a precursor of tyrosine:

 Synthesis

 Prephenic acid is unstable; as a 1,4-cyclohexadiene, it is easily aromatized, for example, under the influence of acids or bases.
 This instability makes both isolation and synthesis difficult.
 Prephenic acid was first isolated from mutants of Escherichia coli that were unable to convert prephenic acid to phenylpyruvic acid.
 During this process, the barium salt was obtained.